Serotonin–norepinephrine–dopamine reuptake inhibitor: Monoamine hypothesis

 In 1965 Schildkraut formulated the catecholamine theory of depression.
 This was subsequently the most widely cited article in the American Journal of Psychiatry.
 The theory stated that "some, if not all, depressions are associated with an absolute or relative deficiency of catecholamines, in particular noradrenaline (NA), at functionally important adrenergic receptor sites in the brain.
 However, elation may be associated with an excess of such amines."

 Shortly after Schildkraut's catecholamine hypothesis was published, Coppen proposed that 5-HT, rather than NA, was the more important neurotransmitter in depression.
 This was based on similar evidence to that which produced the NA theory as reserpine, imipramine, and iproniazid affect the 5-HT system, in addition to the noradrenergic system.
 It was also supported by work demonstrating that if catecholamine levels were depleted by up to 20% but 5-HT neurotransmission remained unaltered there was no sedation in animals.
 Alongside this, the main observation promoting the 5-HT theory was that administration of a MAOI in conjunction with tryptophan (precursor of 5-HT) elevated mood in control patients and potentiated the antidepressant effect of MAOI.
 Set against this, combination of an MAOI with DOPA did not produce a therapeutic benefit.

 Inserting a chlorine atom into imipramine leads to clomipramine, a drug that is much more SERT selective than the parent compound.

 Clomipramine was a predecessor to the development of the more recent SSRIs.
-There was, in fact, a time prior to the SSRIs when selective NRIs were being considered (c.f. talopram and melitracen).
+There was, in fact, a time prior to the SSRIs when selective NRIs were being considered (cf. talopram and melitracen).
 In fact, it is also believed that the selective NRI nisoxetine was discovered prior to the invention of fluoxetine.
 However, the selective NRIs did not get promoted in the same way as did the SSRIs, possibly due to an increased risk of suicide.
 This was accounted for on the basis of the energizing effect that these agents have.
 Moreover, NRIs have the additional adverse safety risk of hypertension that is not seen for SSRIs.
 Nevertheless, NRIs have still found uses.